scottie-l/reading-notes/reading-notes-401/class-24/class-24.md

 Double hashing

 Double hashing is similar to linear probing and the only difference is the interval between successive probes.
-Here, the interval between probes is computed by using two hash functions.<a href = "">"Source"</a>
+Here, the interval between probes is computed by using two hash functions.

 <a href = "https://en.wikipedia.org/wiki/Hash_table">Hash Table Wiki</a>